Clans1/debian_discord_theme/README.md

 # Pop Os Discord Theme

-Theme that I created to my discord based on pop os colors
+Theme that I created to my discord based on pop os colors!

+You can text me on telegram: @Lucas_Clans

+Or e-mail me: lucasclans@zoho.com

+Or reporting an issue, sugestions are welcome!

 ## What you need?